Hospital treatment and other specialised health services in EU/EEA countries

 - Is it safe/riskier for you to receive the treatment abroad?

+If your expenses exceed the estimated cost in Norway, you must know that the reimbursement amount will be lower than what you have paid for the treatment.
 If your expenses are lower than the estimated cost in Norway, the reimbursement amount will be the same as your actual expenses.

 Some hospitals abroad register foreign patients as private patients.
 This also applies to hospitals under the public health service in the country providing the treatment.
 This may mean higher costs for you.
 Examples of expenses that are not covered would be additional fees to doctors, room upgrades and the like.